Suggested points to help a new Regional Armed Services Liaison Officer

 - Notify GSO that you have been elected to the post by email to email@example.com

-- Talk to the outgoing or previous ASLO about what Armed Services Liaison work has been performed in your Region before you were appointed to the post.
-Hopefully the outgoing or previous ASLO will be able to carry out a full handover, including records of the work performed, contacts, and resources.
+- Talk to the outgoing or previous Regional ASLO (RASLO) about what Armed Services Liaison work has been performed in your Region before you were appointed to the post.
+Hopefully the outgoing or previous RASLO will be able to carry out a full handover, including records of the work performed, contacts, and resources.

 - Attend all Regional Committee Meetings, Assemblies, Workshops, etc.

 - In preparation for these, draw up and submit to the secretary, where so requested, a report covering your activities and the activities of the Intergroup ASLOs within your Region.

 - Be prepared to attend special Workshops at GSO in York (a maximum of one a year, usually on a Friday and Saturday).
 These are called by the Board Trustee for Armed Services.